 When you want to edit content on the website the first step is to find out where that content resides in the repository.

 The majority of web pages on the site are within the /app/views/content directory; this reflects the top-level pages of the website (including the home page).
-If, for example, you wanted to edit the ‘how to apply for teacher training’ blog post content you would edit the file /app/views/content/blog/how-to-apply-for-teacher-training.md.
+If, for example, you wanted to edit the ‘Teacher pay’ page content you would edit the file /app/views/content/life-as-a-teacher/pay-and-benefits/teacher-pay.md.
 The structure here mimics the URL of the pages (the home page is a special case):

 URL | Content File |